Helping agencies more effectively safeguard adults

 It is not currently a statutory requirement to publish reports; however it is recognised good practice to demonstrate the level of transparency and accountability needed to enable lessons to be learned as widely and thoroughly as possible.
 This should ensure professionals are able to understand what happened and, crucially, what needs to change in order to reduce the risk of similar tragic events happening in the future.

-When should a Safeguarding Adults Review take place?
+When should a Safeguarding Adult Review take place?

 Under the statutory requirements of the Care Act 2014 a Safeguarding Adults Board (SAB) must arrange a Review when: